marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

-The `authorizePayload` method decides how we can access the server, and thus is something you will want to customize.
-The operations we see configure above include:
+The `authorizePayload` method decides how we can apply authorization at the server setup and request, and thus is something you will want to customize.
+The default operations we see configured above include:

-1) Basic credential passing for backwards compatability; for a time, before Simple was accepted as the leading spec.
+1) Basic credential passing for backwards compatability; this is deprecated.
 2) [Simple](https://github.com/rsocket/rsocket/blob/master/Extensions/Security/Simple.md) credential passing is supported by default; this is the winning spec and superceeds Basic.
 3) Access control rules that specifies which operations must be authenticated before being granted access to the server.
 4) ensures `setup` operations happen with authentication